 Season 1 explores the lives of working-class 30somethings, contrasting the glamour of the series’ predecessor Beverly Hills 90210.
 Though perhaps too boring for its target audience’s tastes, the first season was the most realistic, thanks primarily to short-lived characters like Rhonda and Sandy who represented regular people working regular jobs.

-Characters had more diversity, with each of them working in separate locations and leading mutually exclusive lives.
+Ultimately, the characters showcased more diversity, with each of them working in separate locations and leading mutually exclusive lives.
 Take Billy Campbell, for example, an aspiring screenwriter who drives cabs as a side-gig.
-Also, Allison Parker’s career is nuanced in Season one, as are her relationships.
 The first season exhibited wonder and a genuine curiosity about these people’s lives but failed to engage enough of its target market to sustain a watchable series.

 Best Episodes: For Love or Money, Second Chances, Dreams Come True

 Best Characters: Rhonda Blair, Billy Campbell, Michael Mancini, Allison Parker, Jake Hanson, Sandy Harling

 Season 3 feels like the natural continuation of the previous season and nearly as compelling.
 While the initial season’s idealism is long gone, Season 3 is quite entertaining.
 As an over-the-top soap opera, the third season of Melrose gives the people what they want.